 He earned his BA in Journalism from Loyola University Chicago.
 He enjoys watching the Chicago Cubs and debating whether or not the Designated Hitter is a good thing for baseball (it’s not).

 Elliot joined ACYPL as a program officer in March 2013, and became program manager in May 2017.
 In this role he manages ACYPL’s international exchange programs for young political and policy leaders from the United States and around the world.
-He is also responsible for facilitating ACYPL’s professional fellows program.
+He is also responsible for the day-to-day oversight of program development and implementation.

 A native of Massachusetts, Elliot spent a number of years working on state and local campaigns, and took an active part in the Obama-Biden campaigns in 2008 and 2012, serving as a field organizer in Florida during the re-election effort.
 For five summers, Elliot worked for Summer Discovery at the University of Pennsylvania, an academic program for high school students from around the country and the world.